Today in History Daily Facts The Fact Generator Fact Images 2026 Events Big Questions World Records Listicles 1000 Facts

 The scientific term for brain freeze is “sphenopalatine ganglioneuralgia.”

-Canadians say “sorry” so much that a law was passed in 2009 declaring that an apology can’t be used as evidence of admission to guilt.
+Canadians say “sorry” so often that a law was passed in 2009 declaring that an apology can’t be used as evidence of guilt.

-Back when dinosaurs existed, there used to be volcanoes that were erupting on the moon.
+Back when dinosaurs existed, there were volcanoes erupting on the moon.

-The only letter that doesn’t appear on the periodic table is J.
+The only letters that don’t appear on the periodic table are “J” and “Q.”

-One habit of intelligent humans is being easily annoyed by people around them but saying nothing in order to avoid a meaningless argument.
+One habit of intelligent people is to be easily annoyed by those around them but say nothing to avoid a pointless argument.

-If a Polar Bear and a Grizzly Bear mate, their offspring is called a “Pizzy Bear.”
+If a Polar Bear and a Grizzly Bear mate, their offspring are called a “Pizzy Bear.”

 In 2006, a Coca-Cola employee offered to sell Coca-Cola secrets to Pepsi.
 Pepsi responded by notifying Coca-Cola.